Make sure this part fits your vehicle

 A:

-Using a separate source of suction, such as the mouth or a small hand pump, seat the vacuum break diaphragm.
-Cover the vacuum break bleed hole with a piece of masking tape.
-Place the idle speed screw on the high step of the fast cam idle.
-Hold the choke coil lever inside the choke housing towards the closed choke position.
-Check the dimension between the upper edge of the choke valve and the air horn wall.
-If adjustment is required to obtain the specified dimension, bend the vacuum break rod.
-Remove the masking tape on the vacuum unit bleed hole and reconnect the vacuum hose.
+Seat the vacuum break diaphragm via a different suction source like mouth or small hand pump.
+Mask the vacuum break bleed hole with a piece of masking tape.
+Set up the idle speed screw on the high step of the fast cam idle.
+Keep the choke coil lever inside the choke housing towards the closed choke position.
+Check out the distance from upper edge of choke valve to air horn wall.
+If necessary, bend vacuum break rod for adjustment to obtain this specified dimension.
+Remove masking tape from vacuum unit bleed hole and reattach it back to vacuum hose.

 Posted by GMPartsGiant Specialist